dnovhorodov/tvmaze/README.md

 ## TvMaze Service

 TvMaze Service is a Web API written in C# that targets .NET 7.
 It exposes endpoints for paginated traversal of data scraped by TvMaze Scraper.
-As well as a scraper, it uses the same shared LiteDB database that is used was data scraping.
+As well as a scraper, it uses the same shared LiteDB database that is used for data scraping.

 3 pagination strategy implemented:
 * Simple pagination with a page number